Flexibility and efficiency in industrial automation

 Typically an application platform consists of a SQL database, an automation interface and a user interface base, on top of which all modules are installed.
 In the user interface base data processing can be illustrated visually using 3D modelling and/or panoramic images and applications can be seamlessly integrated with production automation.
 Users can view vital production information in a readable format on control room workstations, on the office wall or on various mobile devices.

 The condition of production devices must be continuously monitored and regular and preventive maintenance needs to be conducted.
 Plant maintenance, OEE (Overall Equipment Effectiveness) and condition monitoring are all included in a typical MES software package.
 Ultimately, the applications included depend on the end user and the business field.
-Medical applications, for example, require specific precision, thorough planning and management of the entire chain of operations (GAMP).
+Medical applications, for example, require specific precision, thorough planning and management of the entire chain of operations; Good Automated Manufacturing Practice (GAMP).

 Data storage, refining and security increasingly important